readytensor/rt-datasets-binary-classification/README.md

 The `datasets` folder contains the main data files and the schema files for all the benchmark datasets under Binary Classification category.

-- The `raw` folder contains the original data files from the source (see attributions below).
-The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset into the full processed dataset in `raw` folder into the processed form in `processed` folder.
 - `processed` folder contains the processed files.
 These files are used in algorithm evaluations.

   - The CSV file with suffix "\_train.csv" is used for training